chymeramusic/normalize-to-lufs/README.md

 ## Usage

-Right-click an audio clip (or select multiple clips/a time range) and choose **Normalize to LUFS: Normalize to LUFS…**
+Right-click an audio clip (or select multiple clips / a time range) and choose **Normalize to LUFS: Normalize to LUFS...**

 A dialog appears with the following options: